 This is one of my favourite Holiday dinner hacks – or general pie-making hacks.
 You can use any cheese grater you have on hand.
 This way the butter stays cold, which is important to retain that tender and flaky texture, but you don’t have to break your back by cutting it into the flour.

 6. If you boil potatoes whole, you don’t need to peel them.

 Peeling potatoes is so passé, not to mention incredibly laborious and time-consuming when you’ve got a million other things to do.
 After boiling, all you have to do is shock them in ice water when they’re done, and then slip the skin off with your hands!
 Or eat the skin – it’s a good source of fibre.

 7. Keep the mashed potatoes in a slow cooker.

-There’s a ton of dishes to keep warm and you are running out of space–but don’t forget the slow cooker!
+There are a ton of dishes to keep warm and you are running out of space–but don’t forget the slow cooker!
 There’s nothing worse than cold mashed potatoes.
-Set the temperature on low and stir every hour.
+Set the temperature to low and stir every hour.
 This will give you an extra burner for other dishes.

 8. Add baking soda to mashed potatoes to make them fluffier.

 Want to take your mashed potatoes to another level of fluff?
 Add a little baking soda before whipping.
 After draining the potato chunks and returning them to the pot, sprinkle a pinch of baking soda over the potatoes, before adding the other seasonings and buttermilk or cream.
 Give everything a good stir for even distribution, then whip as usual!